Working cat program

 Is a Working Cat Right for Me?

 Every Working Cat is different.
-Coulee Region Humane Society staff will visit the property during the application process to talk with the owner and examine the facility to ensure it is a good fit.
-Together, a determination is made about what kind of cat would be the most appropriate for the property.
-It is better to place two cats on one property as studies have shown that relocated pairs are more likely to stay in place.
+Coulee Region Humane Society staff will work with the new potential owner to determine what kind of cat would be most appropriate for the property and expectations of the owner.
+We would also recommend placing two cats on one property as studies have shown that relocated pairs are more likely to stay in place.

 Adoption follow up will be done at two weeks, six weeks and 10 weeks following the Working Cat placement.
 Follow-ups are intended to help the newly adopted Working Cat remain on the property and ensure that he or she is eating and drinking the food and water supplied by the adopter.